jus/jus/test/fixtures/other/index.md

 I am the other index.

-When juicer runs, it should update the relative paths, but not the absolute ones.
+When jus runs, it should update the relative paths, but not the absolute ones.

 ## things with href